 Thanks to the patented RECS system, its temperature measurements are always accurate, even in conditions of strong solar radiation and at low speed.

 Atmospheric pressure and dew point help to predict weather patterns.

 Knowledge of the thermal comfort index over time can prevent long exposure to conditions that are dangerous to the body.

-The long battery life and the functionality of the data-logger enable autonomous data acquisition for approximately 30-40 days.
+The long battery life and the functionality of the smartphone as a data-logger enable autonomous data acquisition for more then 20 days.

 ATMOSPHERIC PHYSICS AND MODELLING